Your Teaching Challenge:

 I taught environmental philosophy at York University.
 I founded, and was the principal of AVRO Academy a private high school in Toronto that focussed on individualized and environmental education.
 In my time at AVRO I brought our program to Dhaaka Bangladesh, and Tangier Morroco.
 For almost 20 years I ran an annual arts festival called Spiritfest.
 I have taught leadership courses at colleges, as well as privately over the past 30 years.

-While teaching at York I realized that students who ended up in front of me at the university did not have a clear sense of who they are, or the skills to learn effectively.
+Teaching at York I realized that students who ended up in front of me at the university did not have a clear sense of who they are, or the skills to learn effectively.

 I also came to realize that its not what you teach-but how you teach it that is crucial.
 While I was teaching environmental philosophy, which you would expect to connect students to the natural world, it too could have been taught from an intellectual perspective.